MicrosoftDocs/architecture-center/docs/reference-architectures/magento/magento-azure.md

 ### Media and static files

 - Adequately provision Azure Files or another NAS system.
 Magento can store thousands of media files such as product images.
-Be sure to provision the Azure Files or other NAS product with sufficient *input/output operations per second (IOPS)* to handle demand.
+Be sure to provision Azure Files or other NAS products with sufficient *input/output operations per second (IOPS)* to handle demand.

 - Minimize the size of static content such as HTML, CSS, and JavaScript.
 [Minification](https://devdocs.magento.com/cloud/deploy/static-content-deployment.html#minify-content) can reduce bandwidth costs and provide a more responsive experience for users.